Minnesota Wildflowers

 Leaves and stems: Leaf attachment: alternate Leaf type: compound

-Pods are flat-sided up to 2 inches long, each producing several round seeds.
+[photo of fruit] Fruit is a flattened pea pod up to 2 inches long, containing several round seeds.

 Notes:

 A historical forage introduction, this aggressive legume has spread widely in east central Minnesota and is a common purple flower in the landscape along roadsides and fields, forming dense mats of tangled stems.
 Walking through a patch of it can be like trudging through a jungle.
-As like any flower it has some aesthetic value but for the human mind only, it is of marginal forage need to larger herbivores and provides poor wildlife habitat with little or no insect productivity while spreading easily in higher grade native habitats.
-It is likely highly under reported in Minnesota.
-A similar species is Cow Vetch or Bird Vetch (Vicia cracca), which is mostly hairless with slightly smaller flowers that are often all the same color.
-Cow Vetch is also a perennial where Hairy Vetch is mostly an annual.
+As with any flower it has some aesthetic value but for the human mind only, it is of marginal forage need to larger herbivores and provides poor wildlife habitat with little or no insect productivity while spreading in higher grade native habitats, particularly in restoration areas.
+It is likely under-reported in Minnesota.

 • Shop for native seeds and plants at PrairieMoon.com!